raspberrypilearning/cd-dice-roller/en/step_4.md

     }
 ```

-The first part, `var i = 0` creates a counting variable and starts it at 0.
-Next you must include a condition, `i < 10`  indicates that the loop will continue to repeat the code while i is less than 10.
-Lastly you include a statement that will execute after each time the code runs. `i++` means i will increase by 1 each time the code runs.
+The first part, `var i = 0` creates a **counting variable** and starts it at 0.
+Next you must include a **condition**, `i < 10`  indicates that the loop will continue to repeat the code while i is less than 10.
+Lastly you include a statement, **the increment**, that will execute after each time the code runs. `i++` means i will increase by 1 each time the code runs.
 So this code will run 10 times.

 --- /collapse ---

-Your for loop will need to run once for each die, so you will need to get the number of dice the user wants to throw.
+Your for loop will need to run once for each die, so you'll need to get the number of dice the user wants to throw.
 You can use your function `getNumDice()` for this!
 Now you can create your for loop by moving some of our previous code inside the loop's curly braces.

 ```javascript
     function rollButton() {